rosmed/rosmed.github.io/ismr2026/catheter_model.md

 ![Slicer 3D only view showing the catheter model](images/catheter_28_change_view.png)

-### Step 19: Control the Catheter from All Three Viewers
+### Step 19: Compare the Catheter Shape on All Three Viewers

 Click the teleop terminal and use the keyboard controls to move the catheter.
 Gazebo, RViz, and 3D Slicer will all update simultaneously, showing the catheter pose in real time across all three environments.